 The Boppy nursing pillow is the bestselling option on our list.
-Most moms add this to their baby registry and we bet at least one of your friends owns one.
+Most moms add this to their baby registry, and we bet at least one of your friends owns one.
 It’s a basic feeding pillow which can be customised with various cute slip covers which are sold separately).
 The covers are easy to remove so you can machine was any mess baby makes.
 The stuffing is similar to a well-stuffed cushion or bed pillow.

-The Boppy has an adjustable stretch centre which shapes to both small and larger waist sizes for comfort.
+The Boppy has an adjustable stretch center which shapes to both small and larger waist sizes for comfort.
 Use this pillow propping baby, tummy time and sitting to build their upper body muscles without falling onto a hard floor.
 If you need a nursing pillow which is convenient and flexible opt for the Boppy.